 Infection

-Improper care of a tattoo can lead to infection.
-Infected skin will appear red, feel warm to the touch, and be accompanied by pain.
+Infected skin will be a deep red color, feel warm to the touch, and be accompanied by pain.
 There may be pus discharge from the affected area.
 Keep in mind that there is a difference between abnormal pus and normal plasma discharge from a new tattoo.

-- Plasma, a thin fluid, is typically clear to the eye.
-However, when wiped away, it may appear light yellow.
-It is normal for plasma to leak from a fresh tattoo during the initial stages of healing.
-This fluid discharge is a natural part of the healing process and should not cause alarm.
+Plasma is a thin, clear fluid.
+When wiped away, it may appear light yellow.
+It is normal for plasma to leak from a fresh tattoo during the first few days.
+This fluid is a natural part of your body’s healing process.

-- Pus is a thicker, opaque fluid that is typically a sign of infection, especially when accompanied by an unpleasant odor.
-If you notice pus coming from your tattoo, it is important to seek medical advice promptly.
+Pus is a thicker, opaque fluid that is typically a sign of infection (especially when it has an unpleasant odor).
+If you notice pus coming from your tattoo, it is important to contact your tattoo artist for advice.
+Address infections immediately to prevent health issues or complications that can distort your new ink.

-Address infections promptly to prevent further complications.
-In some cases, if the equipment or ink the artist uses is contaminated, there is a risk of acquiring bloodborne infections such as hepatitis B, hepatitis C, tetanus, or HIV.
+We’ve seen cases where other artists’ equipment or ink is contaminated.
+In these cases, there is a risk of acquiring bloodborne infections such as hepatitis B, hepatitis C, tetanus, or HIV.
 There have also been reports of other infections transmitted through tattoos, like nontuberculous mycobacterial skin infections.

 Allergic Reaction